nyushima/collective-methods/regular-expressions/README.md

 #Regular Expressions Tutorial

 ###Getting Started
-Regular Expressions are a character sequence that can be used to define patterns for matching and / or replacing a sub-string within a larger string.
+Regular Expressions are a language that can be used to define patterns for matching and / or replacing a sub-string within a larger string.

 When the built in string functions of a given programming language are not enough to accomplish what you need to do, Regular Expressions represent a powerful, yet supremely difficult way to work with strings.